One Billion consumers reside in stable markets of Europe and North America .

 Brand owners can quickly identify priority countries by following the lead of global retailers.

-Leaders such as Walmart, Carrefour, Metro, and Tesco spend millions analyzing market potential.
+Leaders such as Walmart, Carrefour, Metro, and Amazon spend millions analyzing market potential.
 Look at China, where every global retailer has battled for the last 10 years.
 Retailers are all planting small flags in India, quietly creating infrastructure and “wholesale based” presence in advance of the eventual opening to foreign supermarket operators.

 Walmart’s blockbuster purchase of Massmart in South Africa represents a transformational event in the history of our industry in Africa.
 Walmart’s exceptional results in Mexico and Brazil offset stagnant performance from their USA business.
 Global retailer presence is smaller in Southeast Asia, the Middle East, and Russia.
 However, my bet is that the giants are watching local supermarket chains sweat to build critical mass before sweeping in to acquire once the initial footprint has been created.